Pumpkin Banana Muffins

 Use pumpkin purée, not pumpkin pie filling.

 Do not substitute for the eggs.
 These pumpkin banana muffins will not work with a Vegan egg replacement, chia eggs or flax eggs.
+For a Vegan option, try these Vegan Pumpkin Muffins.

 Both gluten free 1 to 1 flour and all purpose flour work well.
 Almond flour, coconut flour, and cassava flour will not work unfortunately.
+For grain free, try these Almond Flour Banana Muffins.

 Coconut sugar can be replaced by lightly packed light brown sugar.